 Patients diagnosed with BMLs as the primary source of pain in their joints may benefit from the procedure.
-However, subchondroplasty is contraindicated in patients with Body Mass Index (BMI) of more than 40 or those with severe malalignment of the knee joint.
+However, subchondroplasty is contraindicated in patients with a Body Mass Index (BMI) of more than 40 or those with severe malalignment of the knee joint.

 What Does the Subchondroplasty Procedure For Joint Pain Entail?

 The whole subchondroplasty procedure is performed under fluoroscopy to accurately target the chronic BMLs.
-Fluoroscopy provides the surgeon with intraoperative real time X-ray images of the surgical area to guide the surgeon.
+Fluoroscopy provides the surgeon with intraoperative real-time X-ray images of the surgical area to guide the surgeon.
 Before the procedure, the BMLs are first diagnosed on a T2 Fat Suppressed MRI.

 - First, the patient is administered general anesthesia.